updated November 10, 2022

 9. Greenway

 The Clarksville Greenway is nine miles of scenic wonders.
 From bluff-lined areas to expansive fields, the vantage points are all photogenic!
-Top of the list, by far though, is Hand Pass, a 600-foot pedestrian bridge.
-If you want to trek the entire trail, consider cycling or renting a BCycle at the Pollard Road trailhead.
+Topping off the list is Hand Pass, a 600-foot pedestrian bridge.
+If you want to trek the entire trail, consider cycling.

 10. Upland Trail